HungEzz/surfsui-indexer/README.md

 ## 📋 Overview

 The **DApp Ranking Indexer** is a high-performance Rust application that processes Sui blockchain checkpoints to extract and analyze DApp interaction data.
-It tracks user interactions with various DApps to calculate real-time rankings based on Daily Active Users (DAU).
+It tracks user interactions with various DApps to calculate real-time rankings based on Hourly Active Users (HAU).

 Key metrics tracked:
-- 📊 **24-hour Daily Active Users (DAU)** per DApp
+- 📊 **1-hour Hourly Active Users (HAU)** per DApp
 - 🏆 **Real-time DApp Rankings** based on user activity
 - 📱 **DApp Interaction Events** from all transactions
 - 📈 **Historical ranking trends**